toralf/torutils/README.md

 ² Values were discussed in [ticket 40636](https://gitlab.torproject.org/tpo/core/tor/-/issues/40636#note_2844146).

-³ No overblocking even if _source_ and/or the Tor server have few reboots within 1 hour
+³ No overblocking even if _source_ and/or the Tor server have a couple of reboots within 1 hour

-To append only the rules above to your own firewall rules please have a look at [tweaks](#tweaks).

 ### Persist the solution